 MARK D. NIELSEN is an experienced litigator and partner at Cislo & Thomas LLP.
-His practice focuses on intellectual property litigation, particularly patent litigation, although Mark has substantial experience litigating trademarks and copyrights as well.
-Mark leaves no stone unturned in his efforts to advance clients’ interests.
-He has been an author on numerous briefs that have prompted favorable decisions for clients, and intimately involved in litigation resulting in favorable outcomes.
+His practice focuses on all aspects of intellectual property, particularly litigating patents, trademarks, and copyrights.
+Mark is part bulldog and part bloodhound, and leaves no stone unturned in his efforts to advance his clients’ interests.
+He has been an author on numerous briefs that have prompted favorable decisions for clients, and intimately involved in many litigations resulting in favorable outcomes.

 Mark’s litigation practice has covered a wide variety of technologies and subject matter, including photographs of Marilyn Monroe (copyright), flip-top calculators (patent), automotive radiator flushers (patent), internet software related to previewing images of hyperlinks in search results (patent), blender attachments (patent), highly ornamented furniture (design patent and copyright), Asian hot sauce (trademark and trade dress), and dog chew toys (patent) to name a few.

-Mark has litigated in federal courts throughout the U.S., including in California, Texas, Florida, Virginia, Michigan, Minnesota, Illinois, New Jersey, New York, Delaware, and elsewhere.
+Mark has litigated in federal courts throughout the U.S., including in California, Texas, Florida, Virginia, Michigan, Minnesota, Illinois, New Jersey, New York, Delaware, Colorado, Washington and elsewhere.

 Mark has also had opportunity to appear before the United States Court of Appeals for the Federal Circuit.
 In fact, it is believed that Mark argued the first post-KSR obviousness appeal in the Federal Circuit, which he won.